What if I am an executor or personal representative?

 - Check the figures against the final statements from pension providers, employers, DWP, etc.

-- Check income from savings, as the P800 may show the previous year’s savings income.
+- Check income from savings, as the P800 or simple assessment may show the previous year’s savings income.

 - Check if any ‘adjustments’ listed are correct.